 - Photinia – this plant is in the rose family and is related to apples.
 Most species are evergreen with shiny leaves.
 They produce fruit which may attract birds.

-- Arborvitae – also called Thuja, and technically a type of cedar.
+- Arborvitae – also called Thuja, this is technically a type of cedar.
 These coniferous trees are evergreen, making them a good choice for a year-round sound barrier.
 The leaves are thin and flat, almost like needles (but not as thin as pine needles).
-These are very common in landscaping for their use as privacy hedges.
+These are very common in landscaping for their use as privacy hedges, but they can also provide noise reduction.

 - Bamboo – this plant is native to Asia, and is technically a member of the grass family.
 The stems are hollow, and the plant grows fast.
 In fact, bamboo can gain 3 feet of height in 24 hours, making them one of the fastest-growing plants in the world.
 Just be careful about planting them where you might not want them.
 Clumping bamboo is fine, but running bamboo is considered invasive.